Nandini6803/EpicGame-Tableau/README.md

 11. **KPI Cards**: Displayed key performance indicators for total sales, sales by region, average critic score, and average user score.

-12. **Additional Insights**: Analyzed trends in user engagement over time, highlighting popular genres.

-13. **Dashboard**: Combined all visualizations into a comprehensive dashboard for easy interpretation of data.

-14. **Story**: Compiled a narrative detailing the findings from the analysis, emphasizing critical trends and patterns observed in the data.

 ## Conclusion
 - The **Top Genre** with the highest sales was identified as **Action**, accounting for **30%** of global sales.